 Timothy O’Sullivan was one of the best known and most prolific documenters of the American Civil War.

-Born in Ireland, he and his parents immigrated to New York when Timothy O’Sullivan was two years old (though some differing accounts of his life say he was born in New York).
+Born in Ireland, Timothy O'Sullivan and his parents immigrated to New York when he was two years old (though some differing accounts of his life say he was born in New York).
 As a teenager, he was an apprentice to the Irish American photographer, Matthew Brady.

 For the first year of the Civil War, O’Sullivan worked with Brady, and then in 1862 became assistant to colleague Alexander Gardner when Gardner moved to set up his own studio.
 Garder and O’Sullivan were among the first photographers to arrive at Gettysburg, and O’Sullivan, often traveling with the Union army, bore witness to many other key points in the war.

 After, he journeyed west on a number of geological survey expeditions and even led his own expedition in 1873.
 In 1882 O'Sullivan died of tuberculosis.
 He was just 42 years of age.
 He is buried in St. Peter's Catholic Cemetery on Staten Island.